The Story of a Book Cover DesignJun 23, 2021

 Designing the cover

 (Geeky part warning) I used vector and graphic design elements from Envato elements and Creative Market and edited them within Illustrator and Photoshop.
 I built the initial design backgrounds within Photoshop and then created the final concepts and artwork files within Indesign.
-When outputting the pdf from Indesign you have more control over the settings for print, such as bleed and the text treatments within Indesign are more flexible.
+When outputting the pdf from Indesign you have more control over the settings for print, such as bleed (the amount of an image that needs to bleed over the edge of your page so that it trims without white lines) and the text treatments within Indesign are more flexible.

 Creating the concepts

 She loved one concept and I tweaked it a little to Shay's approval.
 The concept chosen uses elements of growth and freedom represented by the vine growing through the box.
 I wanted to emphasis the 'weary' with the leaning 'y' and elements of the vine supporting the text.
 The budding flowers were added and used as a highlight peach/pink colour to add contrast.

 Can you see I straightened the Y, removed the full stop (period) and brought some of the letters forward more from the vine leaves?

 For the back cover I took vine elements and used them to link the two covers together.
 Shay's book interior designer added the spine, logos and barcode as he was uploading the files to Ingram Spark.